 Who, Instructor profile (Bob Davis)

-I am also a founder member and instructor for the "Bunkai Bastards", a private study group for practical kata based self defence.
+I am also a founder member and instructor for the "Bunkai Bastards", a private study group for practical karate based self defence.

 Why do I teach what I teach?